pranavgupta022/Temperature-convertor/README.md

 # TEMPERATUTRE CONVERTOR

-A simple temperature convertor website.
+A simple temperature convertor website that converts temperature from/to degree celcius,kelvin and fahrenheit.

 ## Tech Stack